navinds/PhonePe-Pulse-Data-Visualization-and-Exploration/README.md

 ## Project Overview

+- Presents valuable insights from PhonePe Pulse data in an easy-to-understand format.
+- Utilized Plotly to create interactive visuals for detailed analysis of transaction amounts, user distribution, and insurance metrics.
+- Integrated Geo Maps for intuitive visualization of transaction, user, and insurance data across states and districts of India.
+- Analyzed factors that influence transaction amounts and counts in different regions, as well as fluctuations in transaction volumes across quarters.
+- Enabled detailed data exploration through filter options, supporting informed decision-making in financial services and digital transactions.

+## Project Features

 Navin's Pulse Vision aims to extract valuable insights from PhonePe Pulse data and present them in an easy-to-understand format.
 The project analyzes three main types of data:

 1. **Transaction Data on States and Districts**: Contains state-wise and district-wise total transaction amount and count.